Jake Fraley Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in the league.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in the league.

-- The Dodgers have a 4.46 team ERA that ranks 20th across all league pitching staffs.
+- The Dodgers have the 22nd-ranked team ERA across all league pitching staffs (4.52).

+- Dodgers pitchers combine to allow 76 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Gonsolin (3-1) gets the starting nod for the Dodgers in his eighth start of the season.
-He has a 1.77 ERA in 35 2/3 innings pitched, with 25 strikeouts.
+- Syndergaard gets the start for the Dodgers, his 12th of the season.
+He is 1-4 with a 6.54 ERA and 35 strikeouts through 52 1/3 innings pitched.

-- In his last appearance on Wednesday against the Washington Nationals, the right-hander went six innings, giving up one earned run while surrendering three hits.
+- In his last appearance on Wednesday, the righty tossed five innings against the Washington Nationals, allowing five earned runs while surrendering seven hits.

-- The 29-year-old has an ERA of 1.77, with 6.3 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .151 against him.
+- The 30-year-old has a 6.54 ERA and 6 strikeouts per nine innings in 11 games this season, while allowing a batting average of .302 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.